CrickDataChallenge/website/index.md

 # Crick Data Challenge #8
 ### 12-14th November 2025 at the [Francis Crick Institute](https://share.google/vpChH6q9vZth9YaEs), London

+_Are you ready to take on a challenging data problem and apply your computational skills?
+Want to work as part of a team to explore new ways of analysing data?
+Want to connect with computational scientists with diverse backgounds and expertise who share a passion for solving problems and coding challenges?
+Are you a data scientist or software engineer who wants to learn more about a new area?_

+Join our 3-day hackathon and tackle one of the projects proposed by Crick scientists!

+### A sneak peak into this year's projects
+The projects for this year's event will be revealed during the _project pitch_ on the morning of the first day.
+We won't spoil the surprises, but get ready – this year's projects span from mitochondria, to super-resolution microscopy, to FitBits!
+Expect a mix of imaging, ,multi-omic, and sequencing analysis challenges that will test your creativity and coding skills in new ways.
+You might find yourself automating pipelines, uncovering hidden biological patterns through machine learning, or exploring new ways to visualise complex single-cell data.
+Whatever the challenge, this year's line-up offers a unique chance to collaborate, learn, and push the boundaries of data-driven biomedical research!

-## Participant Sign-Ups are OPEN!
+### Participant Sign-Ups are now closed
-**Sign up [here](https://forms.office.com/pages/responsepage.aspx?id=B3jtTq3rWkGnqZFwlH9OrmcUGRZ_lrNKheiI1y2BzMhURVhUVDNVODZJVzQ3TEZOVDgxV0dMVDlVMi4u&route=shorturl) before the 17th October 2025** <br>
-As a participant, you will join one of the various project submitted by Crick scientists.
-During a 2.5 day hackathon, you will work with 5-10 other participants to find a potential solution to the challenge presented.
+As a participant, you will join one of the various projects submitted by Crick scientists.
+You will work with 5-10 other participants to find a potential solution to the challenge presented.

 [Get in touch](mailto:challenge-data@crick.ac.uk) if you would like to ask any questions about the event or would like to discuss ideas for future projects.

-#### How does it work?
+### How does it work?

 1. Crick scientists submit their projects to the data challenge.
 2. The organising committee selects up to 5 hackathon-ready projects.